dmartines/privilege-walk-public/README.md

-# privilegewalk
+# Privilege Walk
-This is the repository of the Privilege Walk web application
+The privilege walk game is an educational exercise.
+It includes micromessages and microevents that many minorities go through on a daily basis.